 Creating an immersive view

-Mixed reality apps are those that create an immersive view, which is achieved with the HolographicSpace type.
+Mixed reality apps create an immersive view, which is achieved with the HolographicSpace type.

 An app that is purely immersive should always create an immersive view on launch, even if launched from the desktop.
 Immersive views always show up in the headset, regardless of where they were created from.
 Activating an immersive view will display the Mixed Reality Portal and guide the user to put on their headset.